Jan125/pb.chordian/readme.md

 ## **Troubleshooting:**

 Please make sure you have the recommended system requirements if you encounter stuttering or other weird behaviour:
-- Windows 7+ or compatible OS/subsystem required
+- Windows XP+ or compatible OS/subsystem required
 - 2313 CPU Mark with 1350 Single Thread Rating recommended, 32-bit-support required
-- 64MiB of RAM
+- 48MiB of RAM required, 160MiB of RAM recommended
 - Keyboard with 3 key vertical anti-ghosting required, 3 key horizontal anti-ghosting and space bar recommended
 - Screen resolution of 1024x768 or higher recommended
-- Tri-button, or two-button+one-wheel mouse recommended
+- Double-button mouse required, tri-button, or two-button+one-wheel mouse recommended
 - Sound chipset from '97 or upward required